wp-plugins/bulk-delete/readme.txt

 == Screenshots ==

-1. Delete posts based on type
+1. The above screenshot shows how you can delete Posts by type.
+You can choose between drafts, revisions, Pending posts, scheduled posts, privates posts, pages etc..

-2. Delete Posts by Categories or Tags
+2. The above screenshot shows how you can delete posts by tag

-3. Delete Posts by Custom taxonomies
+3. The above screenshot shows how you can delete posts by Custom taxonomies

 == Changelog ==